Helen Ogger

-Helen Ogger (20 June 1909 – February 1983) was an American inker and cartoonist who worked for Walt Disney Studio's Ink and Paint Department throughout the 1930s.
+Helen Ogger (June 20, 1909 – February 1983) was an American inker and cartoonist who worked for Walt Disney Productions' Ink and Paint Department throughout the 1930s.
 She is known for her work on Snow White and the Seven Dwarfs, as she was the only one who could apply the dye that became Snow White's blush.

 Early life and education

 Helen Ogger was born on June 20, 1909, to Fred Ogger and Anna Strohauer, both children of German immigrants.
 She grew up in Caro, Michigan, and when she was fourteen, the family moved to Glendale, California.
 Ogger then attended Glendale Union High School and graduated in 1927, before studying at USC for two years.
 After that she attended Frank Wiggins Trade School (later Los Angeles Trade-Technical College), having majored in Advertising Illustration, and having studied alongside her friend, Juanita Fernandez.
 (Fernandez would go on to work as an inker like Ogger.)
-Ogger completed her education in June 1931, the same year she started working for Walt Disney Animation Studios.
+Ogger completed her education in June 1931, the same year she started working for Walt Disney Productions.